Considerations

 Federal loans have fixed interest rates, income-based repayment plans, principal payments deferred until out of school, in some cases interest is forgiven while in school, and usually don’t require a cosigner.
 These advantages may not be available with private loans.

-Federal loans may allow a portion of the loan to be forgiven--love that word, forgiven!-- if you work in public service, such as federal, state, or local government; a tax-exempt 501c3 organization, certain other non-profit organizations, the Peace Corp, or Americorp.
+Federal loans may allow a portion of the loan to be forgiven--love that word, forgiven!-- if you work in public service, such as federal, state, or local government; a tax-exempt 501c3 organization, certain other non-profit organizations, the Peace Corps, or AmeriCorps.

 So remember: